solo-io/gloo/test/kubernetes/e2e/README.md

 ## Features
 We define all tests in the [features](./features) package.
 This is done for a variety of reasons:
 1. We group the tests by feature, so it's easy to identify which behaviors we assert for a given feature.
 2. We can invoke that same test against different `TestInstallation`s.
+This means we can test a feature against a variety of installation values, or even against OSS and Enterprise installations.

 ## Thanks
 ### Inspiration